Gana Misra

 The Pattern Recognition Game

 Individual 8-K filings are like pixels on a screen.
 One pixel tells you nothing.
 But step back and look at the whole image, and suddenly patterns emerge.
+As former SEC Chair Mary Jo White emphasized, "the disclosure system works best when investors look at the totality of a company's communications, not just individual filings."
 Let's explore how a series of filings can reveal different corporate narratives.

 Case Study: The Distress Pattern